Could Old School Wisdom Help Today’s Athlete? Part 2

 In an age overwhelmed by soundbites and Snapchats, we still seem to be lacking some old style substance, the kinds of quotes and phrases that helped positively shape a person’s life when followed.
 The more athletes wind up in police blotters and in headlines for their off-field performance, the more apparent our desperate need for direction becomes.

 This is the second installment of a little Old School wisdom that athletes might find useful today.
-You can read the first set of five here.

 You may have heard of a big sounding word popping up everywhere today: “entitlement.”
 Entitlement is the belief or attitude that you deserve some amount of good at the hands of others, that you should be the recipient of blessing simply because you exist.
 Athlete, you’ve been set up to fail in this area because for so long, adults have doted and fawned over you because of your athletic ability.
 They’ve set you up to believe that because of your exceptionality in one area you’re somehow owed prosperity in varying degrees in all areas of life.
 But this is a lie.
 Truth is, once you’re born, other than your parents keeping you reasonably alive, nobody owes you a thing, and if you don’t keep working at life you’ll get swallowed up by it.